tylpk1216/auto-reboot/README.md

 # auto-reboot

-Sometimes our device will enter shutdown mode when user wants to reboot device.
+Sometimes our device entered shutdown mode when user wanted to reboot device.

 So I wrote this script to check whether this bug is fixed or not.

-If our device has entered shutdown mode, I will look at its monitor.
+If our device enters shutdown mode, I will look at its monitor.
 It can tell me how many times that our device reboots successfully.